Paignton to Kingswear Steam Railway and the Round Robin

 There are any number of things that will make a great day out in South Devon, but in my opinion, one of the best has to be the ‘Round Robin’

 .
-It comprises of different modes of transport linking Paignton, Dartmouth, and Totnes
+It comprises different modes of transport linking Paignton, Dartmouth

 Paignton may have only really come to life when the railway arrived in 1859, but it’s actually much older than people think.
 There was a settlement here during Anglo-Saxon times and was even referred to as Peintone in the Domesday Book.

-In those days, the area just inland from the beach was backed by sand dunes and marshland, which meant that the settlement grew up on dry land at the foot of the hills behind, but also with a separate fishing harbour under the protection of Roundham Head.
+In those days, the area just inland from the beach was backed by sand dunes and marshland, which meant that the settlement grew up slightly inland where the land was drier.

 The origins of Old Paignton village are located around Palace Avenue, Church St, and Winner St, the names of which give a clue as to what was here.
 Winner Street gets its name from Wynerde, (or vineyard), and reflects its association with the palace’s trade in wine.